Sternbach-Software/SeforimCatalog/README.md

 This repository contains the source code for the program.
 A more user-friendly installation repository is available at https://github.com/Sternbach-Software/YGW-Seforim-Catalog.
 Installation instructions are available there.

 # License
-This software uses [HebMorph](https://github.com/synhershko/HebMorph) for the Shoresh search, which is licensed under the GNU Affero General Public License version 3.
+The shoresh search is partially based on [HebMorph](https://github.com/synhershko/HebMorph) (this software adds נפעל support and reduces lemmas to roots), which is licensed under the GNU Affero General Public License version 3.

 # Screenshots